Washoutx/sentinel.github.io/articles/static_mem_pmr.md

   std::vector<int, CustomAlloc<int> > v2 = std::vector<int, CustomAlloc<int> >();
   std::vector<int, std::pmr::polymorphic_allocator<int> > v3 = std::vector<int, std::pmr::polymorphic_allocator<int> >();
 ```
-Because of this, we cannot write a single function like `void foo(std::vector<int>)` that works for both v1 and v2.
+Because of this, we cannot write a single function like `void foo(std::vector<int>)` that works for both v1 and v2 because v1 uses default `std::allocator<int>` allocator.
 Of course, you might have noticed the third example, v3, which belongs to the special `std::pmr::` namespace.
 Its default allocator is `std::pmr::polymorphic_allocator<int>`.
 This is a special adaptor that internally holds a pointer to a `std::pmr::memory_resource`.
 So what is `std::pmr::memory_resource`?
 It is an abstract interface with three pure virtual functions:
 ```cpp